activivan/mt-dcwebhook/README.md

   git clone https://github.com/activivan/mt-dcwebhook.git
   ```

-* Download this repository as an Archive: https://github.com/activivan/mt-dcwebhook/archive/refs/heads/master.zip

-  Extract the archive into the `minetest/mods` directory
+* Download this repository as an archive: https://github.com/activivan/mt-dcwebhook/archive/refs/heads/master.zip and extract the downloaded file into the `minetest/mods` directory.
+Rename the folder to `dcwebhook`

 ### Creating a Discord Webhook